jameswolpe/final_project_hawkeye/classmates_projects.md

 Grace Wysocki
 Working on a project to visualize contaminated water in the US.
 Was going to do a blogdown but is now thinking of doing a shiny app.
 Current problems are that the data set is very large with multiple contaminants for each location.

+## March 28

+Clara is working with brewery data and making a shiny app with a leaflet where you can select a city and view its brewery, as well as a page where you can view the ABV and IBU of a selected beer.
+She needs to add titles to the graph and decide if she wants to do a second selection for the IBU, ABV graph.